spasskopf/dimensionfinder/README.md

 ## List of Strings for the “normal” Dimensions

-Copy and Paste the text (without “”) into a book, throw it in a nether portal and travel to the specific dimension!
+Copy and Paste the text into a book, throw it in a nether portal and travel to the specific dimension!
 You can find the results in [7-Character Search](result_seven_character_search.txt) and [6-Character Search](result_six_character_search.txt).
 Seven Character search took way too long by the way…